Boxtale/boxtal-connect-woocommerce/README.md

 Be aware that a WooCommerce can have several carrier references.

-## Contributing to Boxtal WooCommerce
+## Contributing to Boxtal Connect
 If you have a patch or have stumbled upon an issue with our plugin, you can contribute this back to the code.
-Please read our [contributor guidelines](https://github.com/Boxtale/boxtal-woocommerce-poc/blob/master/.github/CONTRIBUTING.md) for more information how you can do this.
+Please read our [contributor guidelines](https://github.com/Boxtale/boxtal-connect-woocommerce/blob/master/.github/CONTRIBUTING.md) for more information how you can do this.